Questions about Pinnacle Services

 We accept a range of waivers, such as the Developmental Disabilities (DD), Community Alternatives for Disabled Individuals (CADI), Brain Injury (BI), and Community Alternative Care (CAC) waivers.
 We also serve individuals on a Consumer Directed Community Supports (CDCS) plan.
 You can learn more specifics about the waiver system including the ins and outs of each one here: HCBS Waivers

-GRH stands for Group Residential Housing.
-It is a state-funded program administered by the counties that pays for room and board costs for individuals with low income.
-The goal of GRH is to prevent people from living in institutions or becoming homeless.
-Nearly 21,000 people per month receive GRH in the state of Minnesota and the average payment is approximately $545 per month.
+Housing Support is a state-funded program administered by the counties that pays for room and board costs for individuals with low income.
+The goal of Housing Support is to prevent people from living in institutions or becoming homeless.
+Nearly 21,000 people per month receive Housing Support in the state of Minnesota and the average payment is approximately $922 per month.
 Learn more about eligibility and how to apply here: Eligibility

 How is the cost of services funded?
 How do the cost of services relate to rent in the residential programs?